 Minimizes Urinary Tract Infections

-This is the percent of patients that sustained a urinary tract infection.
-Urinary tract infections are routinely caused by poor nursing care.
-Better nursing care limits the number likelihood of residents sustaining infections.
-Keep in mind that this statistic is affected by by the fact that facilities have varying reporting standards for these infections.
+This indicates the percentage of residents who have had a urinary tract infection.
+UTI's are routinely caused by nursing homes with worse hygiene protocols.
+Additional nurse staffing minimizes the number of UTI's sustained by residents in a nursing home.
+Note that this datapoint is sometimes skewed by the fact that nursing homes have incongruent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication